WickedoneC/Spread_Series/README.md

 <br/>

+At the same time, the Fed has promised to buy and continue to buy in the bond market, allowing more capital to flow into the market.
+The Fed has also dropped the effective fed funds rate to close to zero, and will likely hold at the those levels for some time.
+This has led to increased borrowing activity as firms look to take advantage of low rate while they try to stay afloat.
+These actions are helping prop up the market, with the increased demand pushing up prices and narrowing the spread.

 ## What affects the spread?

 The spread can be viewed as a certain measure of riskiness.
 A narrower spread indicates lower corporate yields, or higher Treasury yields, resulting from stronger borrowers and investor demand.
 As corporate bonds begin to appear riskier on a large scale, often as part of a larger economic downturn, they are sold off by investors, who then put their capital into treasuries or cash instruments.